Course Introduction

 Core Standards of the Course

-Students will be able to understand and demonstrate safety and environmental practices.
+SAFETY.
+Students will understand and demonstrate safety and environmental practices.

 Standard 1